WHAT IS EFT?

 - Love Sense: The Revolutionary New Science of Romantic Relationships by Dr. Sue Johnson.
 Click here to buy the book now on Amazon.

-- An Emotionally Focused Workbook for Couples: The Two of Us by Dr. Sue Johnson.
+- An Emotionally Focused Workbook for Couples: The Two of Us by Veronica Kallos-Lilly, PhD, and Jennifer Fitzgerald, PhD.
 Click here to buy the book now on Amazon.

 - Emotionally Focuses Couples Therapy for Dummies by Brent Bradley, PhD, and James Furrow, PhD.
 Click here to buy the book on Amazon.